- Chair: Dr. Morrie Mullins

 - Alternate Member: Dr. Michael Meier

-- Dr. Morrie Mullins is an Associate Professor of Industrial-Organizational Psychology.
+- Dr. Morrie Mullins is a Professor of Industrial-Organizational Psychology.
 His research interests lie in the areas of Personnel Selection, Training, and Assessment Practices.

 - Dr. Joanne Phillips Estes is an Assistant Professor in Xavier's Department of Occupational Therapy.
 Her experience as an occupational therapist, educator, department chair, and researcher has prepared her for her work on the IRB.